Cats Cuddling: A Guide to Understanding your Cat’s Affections

 Cats cuddling up to their human plays a crucial role in supporting your cat’s well-being.
 Affectionate interactions can help reduce stress and build trust between you and your beloved pet.
 Got a shy cat?
 Try following the below steps to encourage some closer contact:

 Yes, it’s good to cuddle with your cat, but only if they are enjoying it.
 Cuddling encourages the release of feel-good chemicals, like serotonin and oxytocin, so you’re likely to feel more relaxed, less stressed, and closer to your pet.
 If your cat resists being touched, picked up, or cuddled, chances are you’ll know about it.
-Their tail will begin to flick sharply, their ears will go flat, and they’re likely to start squirming, hissing, or even scratching.
-Avoid damaging their trust but gently and slowly introducing affectionate interactions.
+Their tail will begin to flick sharply, their ears will go flat, and they’re likely to start squirming, hissing, making a deep grumbling / growling type sound, or even scratching.
+Avoid damaging their trust, but gently and slowly introducing affectionate interactions.
 There are also many other ways to bond with your furry companion, like playing with toys or grooming them.

 Patrick the cuddle cat: A story from the Perfect Fit Team